-Join us for the 8th Annual Black Issues Conference coordinated by Multicultural Student Life and the UTK Chapter of NAACP!
+Join us for the 10th Annual Black Issues Conference, coordinated by Multicultural Student Life and the UTK Chapter of NAACP!
 The purpose of this conference is to offer a forum for research and discussion of issues affecting the African-American community.
 The Black Issues Conference features an outstanding keynote speaker and workshops.
-This year’s theme is “We Are America: Divided We Fall.
-Together We Stand.”
-The legendary Remember the Titans Football Coach Herman Boone will be our keynote speaker.
-The conference is open to everyone, and is scheduled for Saturday, February 2, 2013 at the Carolyn P. Brown University Center.
-Registration is open now until Friday, January 25, 2013!
-The Black Issues Conference is free to all UT students, faculty, staff, and registered participants.
+This year’s theme is “Stand Your Ground: The State of Black America Today.”
+The host and managing editor of TV One's NewsOne Now, Roland Martin, will be our keynote speaker.
+The conference is open to everyone, and is scheduled for Saturday, February 7, 2015, at the Carolyn P. Brown University Center.
+For more information, email BIC@utk.edu.

 For more information on disability accommodations, contact Multicultural Student Life at (865) 974-6861, email: firstname.lastname@example.org, or visit http://multicultural.utk.edu.
-Sponsored by the Office of Multicultural Student Life, Division of Student Life, University of Tennessee.
+Sponsored by the Office of Multicultural Student Life, Office of the Vice Chancellor for Diversity, University of Tennessee.

 Knoxville, Tennessee 37996 | 865-974-1000

 The flagship campus of the University of Tennessee System